 We often hear about the environmental impacts of climate change.
 Less often do we hear about how climate change is affecting human health.

-The impacts may also indirectly affect us and include psychosocial impacts and population displacement.
+Changes to the climate and environment can impact people's mental and physical health and well-being in many ways.
 The changes associated with climate change may be widespread, and will be experienced globally, nationally, provincially, and locally.
+Climate change can affect health:

 The health unit plays a role in helping our communities lessen the effects of, and adapt to, the impacts of climate change.